 4.3.2.
-The simultaneous functioning of two Human Rights Courts
+The simultaneous functioning of two Human Rights jurisdictional bodies

-The simultaneous functioning of two Human Rights Courts raises particular problems.
+The simultaneous functioning of two international Human Rights jurisdictional bodies raises particular problems.

 Unlike to the three Constitutional Courts which are requested to make their decisions on the basis of different legal instruments, the Human Rights Court of FBH and the Commission of Human Rights of BH shall apply mainly the same basic human rights instruments and above all the European Convention of Human Rights and the case-law of its organs.
-In this way, the Commission of Human Rights of BH will actually have appellate jurisdiction over cases decide by the Human Rights Court of FBH.
+In this way, the Commission of Human Rights of BH will actually have appellate jurisdiction over cases decided by the Human Rights Court of FBH.